 Muscle strains can result from:

 - working at a computer for extended periods of time

-Injuries to other parts of your body, such as rotator cuff tears, spine fractures, or other injuries that cause trauma, can also lead to pain between your shoulder blades.
+Injuries to other parts of your body can also lead to pain between your shoulder blades.
+These injuries might include:

 - degenerative disc disease, or a herniated or bulging disc in the spine